TheSheeps/PPG/README.md

 ##How to install?
 PPG is published in Google Play Store:
 [https://play.google.com/store/apps/details?id=org.thesheeps.ppg&hl=en](https://play.google.com/store/apps/details?id=org.thesheeps.ppg&hl=en).

-By the way, you can also get .apg file here, or download the source code, review and compile it yourself.
+By the way, you can also get [.apk file here](https://github.com/TheSheeps/PPG/releases), or download the source code, review and compile it yourself.

 ##Use-case A:
 Alice's Company wants to send their source codes to Bob's Company on daily basis.
 They will RAR it using a password.
 Also, Alice's Company wants to create a new Twitter account and send its password to Bob's Company.
 So, how to send its password safely?
 Answer: Using PPG!